UncleCeiling/Minecraft-Containers/README.md

 3. **[optional]** `mkdir data` and copy any world files you want to carry over.
 You may need to edit the `level` parameter of the corresponding `compose.yaml`.
 4. Run `docker compose up`.
 5. If you get an `API` error; create a `.env` file and add the appropriate key, making sure the environment variable is correct (correctly escaped/labelled) and try again.
+6. In the case of API rate limits, disable the restart policy until rate limits lift.

 ## Docker Cheat Sheet